Bangladesh Krira Shikkha Protishtan: Cricket team

 The institute's cricket team has played in various competitions in Bangladesh since the academy's founding.
 It began playing List A cricket in the 2018–19 Dhaka Premier Division Cricket League and T20 cricket in the 2018–19 Dhaka Premier Division Twenty20 Cricket League.
 Many of its players have gone on to represent Bangladesh.

+Public School

+BKSP established a public school in 1987 at Zirani Bazar, Savar, Dhaka to provide education to its staff and the local community.
+The school is named BKSP Public School & College.
+The college section started in 2023, offering education from pre-school to 12th grade.
+The school has an English version from nursery to 3rd grade.

+The campus includes a six-story academic building on the east side and a three-story building under construction on the north side, which will serve both nursery and college sections.
+Additionally, there is a ground-floor building on the south and west sides, housing the teachers' room and administrative offices.

+The school also features a large library, a computer lab, and a prayer hall for Muslim students.
+There is a medium-large playground in the center of the campus.
+BKSP Public School & College organizes various cultural events such as Peetha Utsav, Book Utsav, and cultural performance, yearly sports event, among others.
+It is a popular school among its neighboring schools.

+As usual the Director General of BKSP is the chairman of this public school.
+The principal is retired Bangladesh Army Major Muhammad Kamrul Hassan.
+He has been serving as principal since 2022.

 Football team

-The Bangladesh Krira Shikkha Protishtan football team has taken part in the lower divisions of Bangladeshi football since the mid 2000s.
+The Bangladesh Krira Shikkha Protishtan football team has taken part in the lower divisions of Bangladeshi football since the mid-2000s.
 The football team has also won international trophies such as Gothia Cup from Sweden and Subroto Cup from India.
-As of late they took part in the 2021–22 Dhaka Second Division Football League.
+They took part in the 2021–22 Dhaka Second Division Football League.